sanskriti16/robustest_documentation_source/hubappium_data.rst

 In case, user does not wish to create a test case entry in RobusTest, data can still be retrieved by the following ways:

-:bolditalic:`1.
-Fetch data right after the completion of the appium test session`
+     *1. Fetch data right after the completion of the appium test session*

      * Use any of the following APIs:

        **GET /v3/hub/sessionIdentifer/{robustestSessionIdentifier}**

        **GET /v3/hub/session/{Appium Session ID}**

-:bolditalic:`2.
-Fetch data after the completion of the appium job`
+     *2. Fetch data after the completion of the appium job*

-  * Get the RobusTest Job ID by invoking the following API and extracting the value of the ":bolditalic:`_id`" attribute:
+     * Get the RobusTest Job ID by invoking the following API and extracting the value of the "**_id**" attribute:

        * **GET /v3/job/{robustest job identifier}**

      - Using the Job ID, get all the test sessions for the job:

        * **GET /v3/job/{RobusTest Job ID}/testsessions**

      * In the response of the API request, there will be an array of objects - each object being a test session entry.
 Each entry will contain all the details related to the session e.g. robustestSessionIdentifier and Duration